Introduction

 - Cloudy days, especially after rain

-Evening planting is often the easiest option.
-It gives seedlings the whole night to settle before they have to face full sun again.
+Evening planting is often the easiest option because seedlings get the whole night to settle before they face full sun again.

 Water Before and After Planting